Gab-km/Funcy/README.md

             }
             else
             {
                 Console.WriteLine("Fmm...
-Is there any troubles?");
+Are there any troubles?");
             }
         }
     }